paperless-ngx/paperless-ngx/docs/usage.md

 Specific instructions for setting up the required app in Gmail and Outlook are beyond the scope of this document, but you can find user-maintained instructions on [the wiki](https://github.com/paperless-ngx/paperless-ngx/wiki/Email-OAuth-App-Setup) or by searching the web.

 Once setup, navigating to the email settings page in the Paperless-ngx UI will allow you to add an email account for Gmail or Outlook using the OAuth2 method.
+After authenticating with the OAuth flow you will be presented with the newly created account where you will need to enter your email address.
+After this, the account will work as any other email account in Paperless-ngx and refreshing tokens will be handled automatically.

 ### REST API